Tiledesk/tiledesk/README.md

 directly to your database.
 Another typical change would be the integration of your company-wide monitoring and logging tools.

-## Other information
+# Enterprise version
-* Tiledesk Enterprise customers can request enterprise credentials sending and email at: info@tiledesk.com.
+Tiledesk Enterprise customers can request enterprise credentials sending and email at: info@tiledesk.com.
 These credentials are required to pull private (Enterprise-only) Docker images.